drewdeponte/alt/README.md

 ## Installation

-To install on Mac OS X or (MacOS) we provide a [Homebrew](http://brew.sh) tap which provides the `alt` formula.
+To install on macOS we provide a [Homebrew](http://brew.sh) tap which provides the `alt` formula.
 You can use it by doing the following:

 #### Add the Tap